samitbasu/pandoc_resume/markdown/resume.md

 **Chief Technology Officer, Morpho Detection** (2014-2017)

 Drive the renewal of core product lines and position technologies for the future.
 Shape the technology plan and vision for the company.
 Build and staff an internal Research and Technology organization to develop early phase technologies for future products.
 Promote a culture of innovation within the organization.
-Architect the next generation line of Computed Tomography systems to achieve higher performance, scalable cost, and ease of manufacturability and serviceability.
+Architect the next generation line of Computed Tomography systems to achieve higher performance, scalable cost, and ease of manufacturing and serviceability.

 - Architected and lead the development of a prototype for an open-bearing CT system.
-- Invented a new detector concept based on off-the-shelf photodiodes instead of silicon photodiode arrays.
+- Invented a new detector concept based on off-the-shelf photo-diodes instead of silicon photo-diode arrays.
 - Lead the Research and Technology group - a set of 6 highly talented individuals that covered all aspects of next generation technology development across CT and trace detection.
 - Developed a sophisticated software package `Illumina` for fast (>10^8 photons/sec) simulation of CT systems using accurate modelling of photon absorption and scattering on a single GPU.